hellflame/argparse/README.md

 If error is raised in `Formatter`, it acts like `Validate`.

-The return type of `interface{}` should be the same as your Argument Type, or Element Type of your Arguments, here,  to be `string` as Example shows
+The return type of `interface{}` should be the same as your Argument Type, or Element Type of your Arguments, here,  is a `string` in the Example.

-#### 8. ArgumentChoices
+#### 8. Argument Choices

-Restrict inputs to be within the given choices, using `Choices`
+Restrict inputs to be within the given choices, use `Choices`

 ```go
 parser.Ints("", "hours", &Option{